-- Students will develop a solid theoretical foundation of core competency areas in general psychology. - Students will develop the necessary knowledge and skills to critically evaluate, analyze, and interpret psychological literature and research. - Students will obtain the necessary knowledge and skills to seek further graduate level education in a doctoral program in psychology or advanced program in a related field. - Students will obtain the necessary knowledge and skills to enhance employment opportunities for master's level individuals
+- Students will develop a solid theoretical foundation of core competency areas in general psychology. - Students will develop the necessary knowledge and skills to critically evaluate, analyze, and interpret psychological literature and research. - Students will obtain the necessary knowledge and skills to seek further graduate level education in a doctoral program in psychology or advanced program in a related field. - Students will obtain the necessary knowledge and skills in general psychology to enhance employment opportunities for master's level individuals riequii eu eo PSY5036 Applied Behavioral Statistics PSY5207 Applied Research Methodology and Evaluation PSY5325 Learning Theories and Behavioral Interventions PSY5347 Psychopathology: Assessment, Diagnosis and Treatment PSY5417 Human Growth and Development PSY6615 Multicultural Studies and Social Bases of Behavior PSY8410 Cognitive Psychology PSY9210 Physiological Bases of Behavior Plus two Forencie Parekalam or Calcal Parekalam Floring Course